 Alaska Airlines Mileage Plan rewards points based on the number of miles flown rather than dollars spent, making it easier for budget-conscious travelers to earn free flights on its vast partner network.

-JetBlue TrueBlue followed at No. 2 because of its multiple ways to earn points, high airline quality performance and elite member perks such as free checked bags, priority boarding and expedited security.
+Delta SkyMiles was lauded for its convenience and accessibility, while JetBlue TrueBlue followed at No. 3 because of its multiple ways to earn points, high airline quality performance and elite member perks such as free checked bags, priority boarding and expedited security.

 CardHub Study: Best and Worst Loyalty Programs